 TDE only encrypts the data before writing to the disk, so there are also another different state where TDE is not applying encryption.

 When you are sending and transferring your data between SQL Server and other application, the TDE doesn’t apply any encryption.

-Before writing to the disk, data is coming from buffer pool and into this buffer pool area data is available in the plain text format so TDE doesn’t apply any encryption in this buffer pool.
+Before writing to the disk, data is coming from buffer pool and into this buffer pool area data is available in the plain text format, so TDE doesn’t apply any encryption in this buffer pool.

 The performance overhead is involved in using TDE.
 The encryption and decryption process do require additional CPU cycles.
-The overhead for using TDE ranges from about 3 percent to 30 percent, depending on the type of workload.
+The cost for using TDE ranges from about 3 percent to 30 percent, depending on the type of workload.

 SQL Server instances with low I/O and low CPU usage will have the least performance impact.
 Servers with high CPU usage will have the most performance impact.

 In the next post, You can find require T-SQL scripts and steps to enable TDE on the SQL Server Database.